-A legislative study, requested by the General Assembly in 2017, will be conducted to evaluate methods to stabilize the fluctuations in funding for Agricultural Best Management Practices.
-The study will also consider the impacts of fluctuations on the staffing and technical assistance needs of Soil and Water Conservation Districts.
+A legislative study, requested by the General Assembly in 2017, was conducted to evaluate methods to stabilize the fluctuations in funding for Agricultural Best Management Practices.
+The study considered the impacts of fluctuations on the staffing and technical assistance needs of Soil and Water Conservation Districts.
+The study included three key recommendations: provide funding of \$35 million annually for a minimum baseline cost-funding program; use the second half of the recordation revenue to stabilize the reserve fund; and provide adequate funding for District administration, operations, and technical assistance.